Fiserv/firstvision-apac/docs/APIs/Account-Management/List-Memo.md

 # List Memos

-This service will retrieve all ASM memos for the associated Account number requested.
+This API is used to fetch all memo details available for a given account Id.

 ## Endpoint